lukaszkorecki/mokujin/README.md

 logging functions that support format strings e.g. `log/infof` or `log/errorf` **do not suport the context map**.

 That's because in 99% of the cases where I'd use `log/infof` what I wanted to do was `(log/info context "message")` instead.
-In cases where you really really want to use formatted strings, this Works Just Fine :tm: :
+In cases where you really really want to use formatted strings and the context, this Works Just Fine :tm: :

 ```clojure
 (log/with-context {:some :ctx}